Who is Dags anyway???

 "The answer's no, I didn't do it" - an instant Dags response whenever someone wants to ask him a question (ie "can I ask you a question?")

 "What a load of frogs" - Dags usually exclaims this in place of the more traditional bulls***

 "I'm just contemplating the future of the universe" - A common Dags saying when he's about to have a 5 minute rest on the couch (which will end up being a two hour sleep), much to Lynne's chagrin

 "It's going off like a fat kid at Christmas", "it's going off like grandma's undies on ANZAC Day" - Dags sayings for when something is going really good

 "It's going down like an actress on the casting couch", "it's going down like a hooker on a bunch of midgets", "it's going down like the space shuttle on re entry" - various Dag responses when asked how food is tasting and it's really good

 "Nerds of the world UNITE!" - Dags, this is usually exclaimed during nerdy Star Wars conversations

-"Somethings are easier than others, but nothing is ever easy" - Dags refering to film making
+"Somethings are easier than others, but nothing is ever easy" - Dags refering to the process of film making